 Want to remind people you’re a real, live human?
-Take advantage of Facebook’s live broadcasting feature!
+Take advantage of social media’s live broadcasting features!

-By getting on a live video (or even a live audio broadcast), your fans will feel connected to you, and they’ll also get clarity about who you are and why they should hang out with you more.
-(Just don’t forget about all the stuff you should do after your broadcast ends!)
+By getting on a live video, your fans will feel connected to you, and they’ll also get clarity about who you are and why they should hang out with you more.

-If your audience is on LinkedIn, Groups can be an excellent place to flex your non-automated muscles.
-Find a topic you love and a Group you want to come back to again and again, and make your real life presence known.
+LinkedIn groups can also be an excellent place to flex your non-automated muscles.
+Find a topic you love and a group you want to come back to again and again, and make your real life presence known.